-- our expectations as to our future financial performance, results of operations, or other operational results or metrics; - the benefits that we expect will result from our business activities and certain transactions we have completed, or may complete, such as product introductions, increased revenue, decreased expenses, and avoided expenses and expenditures; - our expectations of the effect on our financial condition of claims, litigation, contingent liabilities, and governmental investigations, proceedings, and regulations; - our strategies or expectations for product development, market position, financial results, and reserves; - our ability to successfully implement cost reduction plans in a timely manner and the possibility that costs associated with our cost reduction plans are greater than we anticipate; - our expectations regarding the pending divestiture of GRAIL, LLC (f/k/a GRAIL, Inc.) (GRAIL); - the transitional measures imposed by the European Commission in connection with our acquisition of GRAIL, the duration and impact of such measures on Illumina and GRAIL, and the appointment of a monitoring trustee to monitor our compliance with such measures; - the prohibition decision adopted by the European Commission on September 6, 2022 (the Prohibition Decision), informing us of its decision to prohibit our acquisition of GRAIL, and the decision adopted by the European Commission on October 12, 2023, requiring us to (among other things) divest GRAIL and imposing transitional measures (the EC Divestment Decision); - any future order issued by the Federal Trade Commission (FTC) requiring us to, among other things, divest GRAIL and to hold GRAIL separate through the completion of the divestiture; - the Article 14(2)(b) fine imposed by the European Commission on July 12, 2023; and - other expectations, beliefs, plans, strategies, anticipated developments, and other matters that are not historical facts.
+- our expectations as to our future financial performance, results of operations, or other operational results or metrics: - the benefits that we expect will result from our business activities and certain transactions we have completed, or may complete, such as product introductions, increased revenue, decreased expenses, and avoided expenses and expenditures; - our expectations of the effect on our financial condition of claims, litigation, contingent liabilities, and governmental investigations, proceedings, and regulations; - our strategies or expectations for product development, market position, financial results, and reserves; - our ability to successfully implement cost reduction plans in a timely manner and the possibility that costs associated with our cost reduction plans are greater than we anticipate; - risks relating to the recent divestiture of GRAIL, Inc. (f/k/a GRAIL, LLC) (GRAIL); and - other expectations, beliefs, plans, strategies, anticipated developments, and other matters that are not historical facts.